Magma-valued metric spaces: Introduction

 By definition, a sequence $(x_n)$ in an $M$-metric space $X$ is convergent to $x \in X$, denoted by if for any positive element $\epsilon$ in $M$, there is a natural number $N$ such that $n \geq N$ implies $d(x_n,x) < \epsilon$.

 In Proposition \ref{limitsumofsequences}, we prove that if $(M,*,0,\leq)$ is a dense unital magma and $X$ is an $M$-metric space, then a convergent sequence has a unique limit.
 Not only that but also density property is useful for generalizing a couple of other classical results in abstract analysis.
 For example, with the help of density, we prove that Cauchyness is implied by convergence as we explain in the following:

 Let $M$ be an ordered unital magma and $X$ an $M$-metric space.
 It is natural to define that a sequence $(x_n)$ in $X$ is a Cauchy sequence if for any positive element $\epsilon$ in $M$ there is a natural number $N$ such that $m,n \geq N$ implies $d(x_m, x_n) < \epsilon$ (see Definition \ref{Cauchysequencedef}).
-In Theorem \ref{convergentisCauchy}, we prove that if $M$ is a dense unital magma and $X$ an $M$-metric space, then any convergent sequence in $X$ is a Cauchy sequence.

-Also, note that in Theorem \ref{CauchyconvergentsubsequenceOF}, we show that if $M$ is a dense unital magma and $X$ is an $M$-metric space, then any Cauchy sequence having a convergent subsequence is convergent.
+Next, in Theorem \ref{convergentisCauchy}, we prove that if $M$ is a dense unital magma and $X$ an $M$-metric space, then any convergent sequence in $X$ is a Cauchy sequence.
+Also in Theorem \ref{CauchyconvergentsubsequenceOF}, we show that if $M$ is a dense unital magma and $X$ is an $M$-metric space, then any Cauchy sequence having a convergent subsequence is convergent.

 Surprisingly, the definition of density property given above is equivalent to the definition of density property for ordered rings given in \cite{Heuer1974}, and also the definition of density in set theory given in \cite{Jech2003}.
 As a matter of fact, we prove that a totally ordered ring with 1 is dense if and only if its additive monoid is dense.
 Even more, we generalize this for near-rings.

-Let us recall that an algebraic structure $(N,+,\cdot,0)$ is a near-ring (see Definition 1.1 in \cite{Pilz1983}) if the following conditions are satisfied:
+Recall that an algebraic structure $(N,+,\cdot,0)$ is a near-ring (see Definition 1.1 in \cite{Pilz1983}) if the following conditions are satisfied:

 \begin{enumerate} \item $(N,+)$ is a (not necessarily abelian) group and 0 is the identity element of the group $N$. \item $(N,\cdot)$ is a semigroup. \item The right-distributive law holds, i.e. \end{enumerate}